-Your prospective clients likely aren't lacking smart or opinionated talent; if they were, want to hire a full-time employee, not a consultant.
-Rather, they seek outside expertise because they're exploring unfamiliar problems, markets, and/or methodologies.
+Your prospective clients likely aren't lacking smart or opinionated talent--if they were, they would want to hire a full-time employee, not a consultant.
+Rather, they seek outside expertise because they're exploring unfamiliar problems, markets, or methodologies.
 They need objective insight that their in-house people can't provide.
 That's where you come in.

 Successful consultants fill pressing knowledge gaps.
 Case in point: My firm, TechSavvy, which helps customers create value and cultivate a competitive advantage on the back of emerging tech markets and trends.
 My clients don't hire me to provide raw data on technology; they have plenty of that.
 Rather, they need help translating it into actionable strategies, creating cutting-edge products and services, or adapting businesses and brands to new spaces.
 So that's the niche I try to fill.

 2. Focus on relationships, not revenues.

 This is a business based on relationships.
 The wise consultant always listens before she speaks.
 Never talk costs before first discussing your clients' specific needs and objectives.
 For reasons both practical and political, few businesses actively look to hire consultants on a regular or recurring basis, so knock on many doors, make a point of keeping in running contact with connections, and above all else, maintain good rapport through your work.
 Reputation is everything, and it's vital to stay on clients' radars.

 Remember, opportunities typically come in the wake of new ventures or sudden, pressing issues.
 That's when you want to spring to mind as the perfect person to help.
 You must cultivate personal networks and strive for face-to-face interaction at all costs.